Bgunarathne/CS50x_final_project/README.md

 - Username
 - Password

-When a user get register he owns $10, 000 .
+When a user get register she/he owns $10, 000 .

 The registration allows you to access your dashboard, where you can see what you had been pre-ordering and some other details.
 Through the history tab, you can take a look at your ordering history.